 In contrast, it is likely the IMTel bases it’s time measurement on the number of decay periods of an elementary particle from the establishment of the IMTel before the Seventh Age. this gives a rather large number, so it has to translate for mere biologicals.
 The core notation is likely to be days in year, such as 1322.191, but we have to stress that every planet will have its own for local use.

-A SOL is the standard for sub-light speed, where 100 SOL = the speed of light, and 1 SOL = 1/100 the speed of light.
-Max in-system velocity is around 10 SOL for safety reasons (Ghar somewhat slower; good warships up to 15 SOL) purely because of the need to deflect the detritus around stars away from the starships.
+A SOL is the standard for sub-light speed, in a similar way that ‘quantum’ is used to express probability by the IMTel.
+100 SOL = 100% of the speed of light, and 1 SOL = 1/100 the speed of light.
+Max in-system velocity is around 10 SOL for safety reasons (Ghar are somewhat slower; good warships manage up to 15 SOL) purely because of the need to deflect the detritus around stars away from the starships.

 However, even then, there is no guarantee of an unobstructed vector so, if they are attempting such a strange journey, those starships are still limited in maximum velocity.
-Why not use Antares instead?
+So why not use Antares instead and save the years muccking about in real space?
+Sure, the Isorians tried it – but look what happened to them!